duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 ## Overall Benchmark Results

-The latest DuckDB can complete one run of the full benchmark suite in under 35 seconds, while version 0.2.7 requires nearly 500 seconds for the same task.
+The latest DuckDB can complete one run of the full benchmark suite in under 35 seconds, while version 0.2.7 required nearly 500 seconds for the same task in June 2021.
 **That is 14 times faster, in only 3 years!**

 ### Performance Over Time